-Maartje is a master student Artificial Intelligence at the University of Amsterdam.
-At Blendle, she is doing her graduation project, aiming to explain the recommendation algorithm that provides Blendle users with new articles every single day.
+Maartje was a master student Artificial Intelligence at the University of Amsterdam.
+At Blendle, she was doing her graduation project, aiming to explain the recommendation algorithm that provides Blendle users with new articles every single day.

 Joris van Vugt

 Joris is doing a master’s in Data Science at the Radboud University in Nijmegen.
-During his internship, he works on automatically selecting articles for the newsletters.
+During his internship, he worked on automatically selecting articles for the newsletters.

 dr. Anne Schuth